shaikasheesh/MachineLearning/README.md

 # Black Friday
-This Folder contains examples of how to perform EDA and do Feature Engineering on Black Friday Dataset and I have also Build a model using Randorm Forest Algorithm
+This Folder contains examples of how to perform EDA and do Feature Engineering & Built a model using Randorm Forest Algorithm to predict the Purchase variable in Test Data set

 # KAGGLE TITANIC
 In this Folder you will find the submissions done in KAGGLE competition for the TITANIC dataset wrt prediction of survivors